iwishiwasaneagle/boxofhope/api/README.md

 API testing has been carried out using Postman tests and can be found in `BoxOfHopeAPI.postman_collection.json`.

-Testing covers returned status codes, basic request functionality and request flow.
+Testing covers returned status codes, basic request functionality, response times and request flow.

 ## CI